 How do I book a tour?

-Contact the College Registrar, via email, email@example.com - please note that no tours are scheduled during examination periods.
+Contact the College Registrar, via email, firstname.lastname@example.org if you have any questions.
+Please note that no tours are possible during examination periods.

 How do the waiting lists work?